 What Private Investigators Cannot Do

 Private investigators can do many things.
 The primary role of a private investigator, however, and the reason most civil litigation attorneys hire a private investigator, is for intelligence gathering services.
 A private investigator has the training, experience, and expertise to get information others can’t and acquire information more efficiently, more accurately, and more completely than attorneys can do on their own.
-At Millennium Intelligence Agency, we are frequently called upon to conduct asset searches, insurance policy traces, social media investigations, and whereabouts searches to aid lawyers in civil litigation, including both pre-suit and discovery phases.
+At Millennium Intelligence Agency, we are frequently called upon to conduct asset searches, background searches, social media investigations, and whereabouts searches to aid lawyers in civil litigation, including both pre-suit and discovery phases.

 For all that private investigators can do, however, there are many things that they cannot do.
 A private investigator who is unscrupulous or uninformed about the limits of their practice can not only wind up in trouble with their state licensure body and even face criminal prosecution, but they can also expose their clients to liability for unlawful activity undertaken on their behalf.
 Learn more below about some of the things private investigators cannot do, and make sure the PI you hire to help you with your case is experienced, knowledgeable, and ethical.
 In California and worldwide, count on Millennium Intelligence Agency for professional assistance you can count on.